Skip to main content

 • a serious burn

-When to Call Your Health Care Provider
+When Should I Call a Health Care Provider?

 Call your primary care provider's office with any questions or non-urgent health concerns.
 They can help you decide what steps to take and how.